 2015 Chevy Equinox

 The Equinox is a smaller but still a useful choice for anyone looking for an SUV for towing a trailer.
-The Chevrolet Equinox is a compact five passenger SUV that’s available with either a four cylinder or a V-6 engine.
-If you plan on hauling a smaller travel trailer, you’re going to want to opt for the 3.6 liter six cylinder motor.
+The Chevrolet Equinox is a compact five-passenger SUV that’s available with either a four-cylinder or a V-6 engine.
+If you plan on hauling a smaller travel trailer, you’re going to want to opt for the 3.6 liters six cylinder motor.
 The V-6 more than doubles the Equinox’s tow rating, giving it the ability to lug around as much as 3,500 lbs of trailer weight.
 This gives less room for maneuvering the load weight.
 If I went with a much smaller camper that didn’t have a full bathroom, the Equinox would be perfect.

 2016 Honda Pilot